MicahBear/banki/banki.md

 - **Source:**
 - [ ] What is asynchronous programming, and why is it important in JavaScript?
 - **Explanation:**
+  asynchronous programming is the engin running an event loop.
+It allows you to run blocking code outside of the single thread so that the program can continue to run while it waits for the blocking code to complete.
+Javascript is synchronous by nature, but the runtime (browser or node) has an event loop which allows developers to write asynchronous programs.
 - **Use:**
 - **Example:**
 - **Source:**